Mohammed bin Rashid Al Maktoum

 A billionaire, Mohammed generates most of his income from real estate and is described as "one of the world's most prominent real estate developers".
-Land which is owned by him is managed as an asset of the state.
-There is a blurred line between the assets of the government of Dubai and those of the ruling Al Maktoum family.
+The line is blurred between the assets of the Government of Dubai and those of the ruling Al Maktoum family.
+Any land he owns is managed as an asset of the state.
 He oversaw the growth of Dubai into a global city, as well as the launch of a number of government-owned enterprises including Emirates Airline, DP World, and the Jumeirah Group.
 Some of these are held by Dubai Holding.
-Mohammed has overseen the development of certain projects in Dubai including the creation of a technology park, a free economic zone, Dubai Internet City, Dubai Media City, the Dubai International Finance Centre, the Palm Islands and the Burj Al Arab hotel.
-He also drove the construction of Burj Khalifa, the tallest building in the world.
+Mohammed has overseen the development of certain projects in Dubai, such as the Palm Islands and the Burj Al Arab hotel, as well as Burj Khalifa, the tallest building in the world since 2010.

 Mohammed is the absolute ruler of Dubai and the prime minister of the UAE, a position appointed by the president.
-The government is autocratic, as there are no democratic institutions, and internal dissent is prohibited.
-It is characterized by scholars as authoritarian.
+The government is autocratic.

 On 5 March 2020, a British court ruled that on the balance of probabilities, Mohammed had abducted two of his daughters, Shamsa and Latifa, and had threatened his former wife, the Jordanian princess Haya bint Hussein.
-Allegedly, Shamsa and Latifa were forcibly medicated while held in Dubai under Sheikh Mohammed's orders since 2000 and 2018, respectively.
-On 16 February 2021, BBC's Panorama broadcast a documentary featuring Sheikha Latifa's video messages that she made secretly under enforced detention in Dubai on the orders of Sheikh Mohammed.
+Allegedly, Shamsa and Latifa were forcibly medicated while held in Dubai under Mohammed's orders since 2000 and 2018, respectively.
+On 16 February 2021, the BBC's Panorama broadcast a documentary featuring Latifa's video messages that she made secretly under enforced detention in Dubai on her father's orders.

 Mohammed is an equestrian and is the founder of the Maktoum family-owned Godolphin stable and the owner of Darley, a thoroughbred breeding operation, operational in six countries.
 In 2012, he rode the horse Madji Du Pont 160 km to take the FEI World Endurance Championship.

 Early life

 Sheikh Mohammed is the third of four sons of Sheikh Rashid bin Saeed Al Maktoum, ruler of Dubai.
-The Al Maktoum family is Dubai's ruling family and descendants of the House of Al-Falasi, of which Sheikh Mohammed is the tribal leader.
+The Al Maktoum family is Dubai's ruling family and descendants of the House of Al-Falasi, of which Mohammed is the tribal leader.
 His mother was Sheikha Latifa bint Hamdan Al Nahyan, daughter of former ruler of Abu Dhabi Sheikh Hamdan bin Zayed bin Khalifa Al Nahyan.
-Mohammed's early life was not grand.
-He grew up in a house without any electricity during his early years and the family sometimes had to sleep together in one room with a fan.
-A hundred people or more lived in his house, including guards and slaves.
+He grew up in a house without electricity.
+A hundred people or more lived there, including guards and maids.